theneilharris/thunderbird-easy-meeting-opener/README.md

 ## Troubleshooting

-If the "Open Meeting Link" option doesn't appear:
+If the "Open Meeting Link" option is always disabled:
 1. Make sure you're right-clicking directly on a calendar event
-2. Try selecting the event first, then right-clicking
+2. Check if the event actually contains a meeting link
-3. Check if the event actually contains a meeting link
+3. Try viewing the event details to verify the link is in the description
-4. Restart Thunderbird
+4. Restart Thunderbird if the menu seems stuck

 If the link doesn't open:
 1. Check if your default browser is properly configured